Bhumibol Dam

-Background
+History

+In the late 1940s to early 1950s, Thailand was struggling to recover from wartime damages and to develop its resources with international financial help.
+On 17 October 1950, the United States extended military assistance, and the International Bank granted its first loan to Thailand ten days later.
+Amounting up to USD $25,400,000, the loan was to fund irrigation, railway, and port development projects.
+In early 1952, a request was made for a secondary loan to fund the construction of hydroelectric projects.

+In 1952, M.L.
+Xujati Kambhu requested the World Bank for financing construction, proposing a survey conducted by the Irrigation Department.
+Another proposal was submitted in early 1953 with an increased electricity production capacity and larger estimated costs.
+Following the second proposal, Thai officials requested assistance from the United States Bureau of Reclamation in the Department of the Interior.
+The agency agreed to send a survey team to the proposed sites, deciding whether they would agree that Thailand had needed such funding.

 The dam was originally called Yanhee Dam in 1951 when the government of prime minister Field Marshal Plaek Pibulsongkram initiated the project.
 It was renamed Bhumibol Dam in 1957.

 The dam, among others in the Chao Phraya basin, was constructed beginning in the 1950s to exploit the agricultural and hydroelectric potential of the basin.
 Construction on the dam began in 1958 and was finished in 1964 at a cost of 3.5 billion baht.
 The reservoir was completely filled in 1970.
 The first two generators were commissioned in 1964.
 In 1972, the Sirikit Dam was completed on the Nan River, one of two major tributaries of the Chao Phraya including the Ping.
 The Bhumibol and Sirikit Dams control 22 percent of the Chao Phraya's annual runoff combined.
 Both dams also help provide for the irrigation of 1200000 ha in the wet season and 480000 ha in the dry season.

 In 1991, the Lower Mae Ping Dam was constructed 5 km downstream to create a lower reservoir for the one pumped-storage turbine that was installed.
 When constructed, the Bhumibol Dam contributed 73.66 percent of Thailand's power generation and in 2003 that number was 2 percent.

 During the 2011 Thailand floods, rainfall for March 2011 over the area of northern Thailand was an extraordinary 344 percent above normal.
 Bhumibol Dam in particular got 242.8 mm of rain, 224.7 mm above the mean of 25.2 mm and since 1 January had accumulated 245.9 mm, 216 mm or 186 percent above normal.